Delays possible for motorists on major roads this Sunday - warns National Grid

-Drivers heading from Sutton Bridge towards Norfolk this Sunday (July 23) are being reminded they may face delays due to a heavy load.
+Drivers heading from Sutton Bridge towards Norfolk this Sunday (July 23) are being reminded they may be faced with delays due to a heavy load.

 National Grid is transporting a new transformer, used to regulate electricity voltage, from Sutton Bridge Port to Walpole from the A17 along the A1101 and the A47.
 The transformer will then travel via Walton Highway through West Walton to its final destination at Walpole Substation.